Umurangi/collage/README.md

 a script to help gather findings into a report document

 - Will add latex templates
-- Will help automate as much as possible
+- Will help automate as much as possible the reporting process